‘Inclusive Communities: All are Beloved’

 The Venue

-There is a bar on site, and limitless coffee with freshly ground coffee machines situated around the conference centre.
+There is a bar on site, and regular coffee breaks.

 Other things you need to know: